Skip to Main Content

 Finding Full-Text Articles

 How can I get the full-text article?
 That's a very common question at every academic library.
 There are several ways to retrieve full-text articles through Galter Library.
 You'll see different cues in different databases that will lead you to the full-text of an article.
-Here are two buttons to look for:
+Here are four buttons to look for:

 No matter which database you are searching, be sure to either sign in to the Galter Library website or the NU VPN if you are off campus.
 Here are some helpful hints for retrieving full-text articles from several different sources including PubMed, Google Scholar, the Galter Library website, and other biomedical literature databases.